Mkirwa24/se-assignment-8-pitching-a-software-project-Mkirwa24/README.md

 Technology stack
 Integration with existing systems

-How to Tailor Your Pitch:
+How to Tailor the Pitch:
-Focus on Technical Details: Discuss architecture, technology stack, and innovative approaches.
+Focus on Technical Details: Discussing architecture, technology stack, and innovative approaches.
-Address Challenges: Identify and provide solutions for potential technical challenges.
+Address Challenges: Identifying and provide solutions for potential technical challenges.
-Collaboration and Roles: Define team roles and contributions.
+Collaboration and Roles: Defining team roles and contributions.
 Example:
 “Our software uses a microservices architecture with Docker and Kubernetes for containerization, ensuring scalability and maintainability.
 We anticipate challenges in optimizing performance but have a plan involving load balancing and caching strategies.”